jmikkola/SSPB/README.markdown

 - posts/, the directory where you can put your markdown files for your posts
 - blog/, the directory where the HTML files will be created
-- blog/index.html, a blank index page
 - blog/main.css, a simple CSS file for you to modify

+An index page in blog/ will be created when you first run sspb new.

 ### Modifying template.html